gothxcat/noto-fonts-latin/README.md

-# Noto Fonts Minimised
+# Noto Fonts

-A minimal set of the Noto Fonts typeface by Google Fonts under the included [SIL Open Font License (OFL) v1.1](http://scripts.sil.org/OFL)
+A minimal, reduced set of the Noto Fonts typeface by Google Fonts under the included [SIL Open Font License (OFL) v1.1](http://scripts.sil.org/OFL).

 Includes Latin scripts for the following fonts: